 You’re doing what?!

-Shitbox Rally was originally founded in Australia and in 2016 we ran the rally for the first time internationally, with New Zealand as our chosen location.
+Shitbox Rally was originally founded in Australia in 2010 and in 2016 we ran the rally for the first time internationally, with New Zealand as our chosen location.

 New Zealand is not as vast as Australia so it does not take as long to get off the beaten track, but the roads, locations, mountain passes and terrain are completely unique and will be highly challenging for both teams and their Shitbox.